Fewer smokers seem to be trying to quit during pandemic, report finds

 Saucedo, Bailey and other experts emphasized at Friday’s news conference that people should try not to let their attempts to quit smoking cigarettes be derailed by the pandemic.
 Cigarette smoking continues to be the leading cause of preventable deaths in the U.S., accounting for more than 480,000 deaths each year, according to the CDC.
 And experts said they are particularly concerned about the risk covid-19 poses to smokers and former smokers.

-The chance of becoming severely sick with covid-19 was the “motivating factor” for Katie Rogers, a longtime smoker, to take the rare step of quitting during the pandemic.
+The chance of becoming severely sick with covid-19 was the “motivating factor” for Katie Rodgers, a longtime smoker, to take the rare step of quitting during the pandemic.

-“I don’t want to die alone in a hospital,” said Rogers, who spoke at the news conference.
+“I don’t want to die alone in a hospital,” said Rodgers, who spoke at the news conference.

 Smoking commercial tobacco products is particularly prevalent among more vulnerable groups, including people who are low income, communities of color and those with mental or behavioral health conditions, experts said.
 These populations often have less access to health care or resources to help them quit, and many also have been disproportionately affected by the pandemic’s physical and psychological impacts.